- Oberlin College President

-Carmen Twillie Ambar is the 15th president of Oberlin College and first African American leader in the institution’s 184-year history.
-She was appointed to the post in May 2017.
-Prior to Oberlin, Ambar served nine years as the 13th president of Cedar Crest College in Allentown, Pennsylvania.
+Carmen Twillie Ambar is the 15th president of Oberlin College and the first African American leader in its 184-year history.
+She was appointed to the post in May 2017 after serving for nine years as president of Cedar Crest College in Allentown, Pennsylvania.

 Carmen Twillie Ambar Featured on Women Leaders PodcastMay 2, 2018